visual-framework/vf-home/src/site/index.md

 The Visual Framework address three major needs:

 1. **Clarity**<br/>
-highly customisable but out of the box a pleasant look that is dry to focus on clarity and data.
+highly customisable but out of the box a pleasant look that builds in solid UX principles to increase comprehension and decrease [cognitive load](https://www.google.com/search?q=cognitive+load+software+usability).
+Just because the scientific material is challenging, it doesn't mean using the website [needs to be](https://theoutline.com/post/2954/user-interface-designers-are-horrified-by-hawaii-s-missile-alert-system).

 1. **Compatibility**<br/>
 designed to work with other frameworks (both CSS, like Bootstrap, and JS, like React or Angular).
 This allows common components (and brand design) to be shared between sites without cross-contaminating into another framework.
 We mainly achieve this by: